WPDevelopers/wp-scheduled-posts/readme.txt

 ## MANAGE YOUR POST SCHEDULING WITH SUPER HANDY FEATURES (FREE)

-**Schedule Calendar:** Manage your content with a great visual calendar.
+**◾Schedule Calendar:** Manage your content with a great visual calendar.
 You can add posts in the queue, and SchedulePress will publish them on your desired days and hours.
 You can move the scheduled post on a different date right from the schedule calendar.

-**Dashboard Widget:** Check your scheduled & draft post right from the dashboard as SchedulePress will enable a widget in your WordPress dashboard.
+**◾Dashboard Widget:** Check your scheduled & draft post right from the dashboard as SchedulePress will enable a widget in your WordPress dashboard.
 Either you are running a multi-author blog or a single author blog, seeing all your posts status from dashboard could be super convenient.

-**Drag & Drop Feature:** While organizing your scheduled content, you can quickly organize content using easy-to-use drag & drop feature.
+**◾Drag & Drop Feature:** While organizing your scheduled content, you can quickly organize content using easy-to-use drag & drop feature.

-**Save Times On Content Creation:** If you want to create a new post or add a photo to be published on a specific time period, you don't need to go back on your dashboard and click on Post to Add New Post.
+**◾Save Times On Content Creation:** If you want to create a new post or add a photo to be published on a specific time period, you don't need to go back on your dashboard and click on Post to Add New Post.
 You can create a new post right from the SchedulePress Content Calendar.

-**Manage Multiple Author Efficiently:** Managing multiple authors for a blog is never an easy task.
+**◾Manage Multiple Author Efficiently:** Managing multiple authors for a blog is never an easy task.
 But you can make the process easier using our schedule calendar and manage co-authors from one place.

-**Get Full Control Over Scheduling Posts:** Configure specific post types, categories, and allow users who can maintain your WordPress blog schedules.
+**◾Get Full Control Over Scheduling Posts:** Configure specific post types, categories, and allow users who can maintain your WordPress blog schedules.
 It can be only the administrator, editor, author, or more.

-**Notify WordPress Users With Email:** Send email alerts to authors or users when a post is published, trashed, or has been scheduled.
+**◾Notify WordPress Users With Email:** Send email alerts to authors or users when a post is published, trashed, or has been scheduled.
 It will let our users be aware of the status of their current blog posts.

-**Auto Share Posts On Multi Social Profiles:** Easily schedule, auto-share, or do instant share your blog posts from WordPress dashboard to multiple social media platforms like Facebook page & group, Twitter, Pinterest, and LinkedIn profiles.
+**◾Auto Share Posts On Multi Social Profiles:** Easily schedule, auto-share, or do instant share your blog posts from WordPress dashboard to multiple social media platforms like Facebook page & group, Twitter, Pinterest, and LinkedIn profiles.

-**Configure Auto Social Share Templates:** Personalize your WordPress blog with preferred social media templates by configuring all exclusive feature by SchedulePress.
+**◾Configure Auto Social Share Templates:** Personalize your WordPress blog with preferred social media templates by configuring all exclusive feature by SchedulePress.
 Each social share channel template comes with specific and unique features.

 https://www.youtube.com/watch?v=K8zP6fTOneg